xccn-xccn/Poker/README.md

 My implementation of poker in python made with pygame

-Currently Bots use MDR (Minimum Defense Frequency)
+Bots use MDR (Minimum Defense Frequency), CFR coming soon.

-Run main.py in the main_code folder to play or use the web app (let it load and click ready to start)
+~~Run main.py in the main_code folder to play or~~ Use the web app to play (let it load and click ready to start)

 https://xccn-xccn.github.io/Poker/

 Requirements:
     pip install pygame